A Practical Guide to Ethical Safari Adventures in Uganda

 Mountain gorillas share approximately 98% of human DNA, making them vulnerable to human-borne illnesses.
 Responsible trekking directly contributes to their long-term survival.

-A portion of every gorilla trekking permit supports conservation and nearby communities.
+A portion of every gorilla trekking permit supports conservation initiatives and local communities, helping ensure that tourism provides a tangible benefit to both wildlife and people.

 Reduce Plastic Use and Manage Waste Responsibly